telerik/ajax-docs/controls/grid/functionality/exporting/export-formats/xlsx-and-docx-export.md

 ````

-Additionally you could use the **Exportable** property that allows you to choose whether a certain column should be included inthe exported file or not.
+Additionally you could use the **Exportable** property that allows you to choose whether a certain column should be included in the exported file or not.
 By setting this property to **false** the related column will be excluded from the exported file.Its default value is **true**.

 ## Styling Columns / Rows / Cell